AndrewNeo82/smoking-guns/README.md

 ### CSS

-I ran the code through the W3C CSS Validator and found the following error 213	#photos	wrap is not a flex value : wrap
+* I ran the code through the W3C CSS Validator and found the following error 213	#photos	wrap is not a flex value : wrap

 I solved this by changing  flex: wrap ; to flex-wrap: wrap;

+* 320	.trailer iframe	Value Error : width only 0 can be a unit.
+You must put a unit after your number : 512

+I solved this by adding the unit "px"

 ### Accessability